 I first ran across the story of Josh Hader during Major League Baseball’s All Star Game.
 I read the tweets he made as a 17-year-old, and I read his subsequent apology.

 While I looked at Hader side-eyed (and still do, by the way), I reluctantly accepted his apology on behalf of black people, gays, and other people he managed to offend – even if what he got as punishment amounted to a slap on the wrist.
-I figured while was indeed a racist, homophobic asshole at 17, I had to give him SOMEWHAT the benefit of the doubt that maybe Hader had evolved into a better person.
+I figured while he was indeed a racist, homophobic asshole at 17, I had to give him SOMEWHAT the benefit of the doubt that maybe Hader had evolved into a better person.

 After all he quickly apologized to his black teammates, and one of them openly came to his defense.
 I questioned that black teammate for showing blind loyalty, with a hint of naivete, but again, I gave everyone involved the benefit of the doubt.